27 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression

-B. Interim measures may be applied to one (1), both, or multiple parties involved.
+B. Supportive measures may be applied to one (1), both, or multiple parties involved.

 C. Student respondents may be placed on interim suspension under the appropriate circumstances pending the outcome of the investigation.
-MTSU shall follow Policy 540 Student Disciplinary Rules before placing a student respondent on interim suspension.
+MTSU shall follow Policy 540 Student Conduct before placing a student respondent on interim suspension.

 D. In appropriate circumstances and consistent with Human Resource policies, employee respondents may be placed on administrative leave pending the outcome of the matter.